-CMS adopted a new coding set for diagnoses, commonly known as ICD-10-CM, which significantly expanded the previous coding set.
 Compliance with ICD-10-CM is required for all claims with dates of service on or after October 1, 2015.
-We believe we have fully implemented ICD-10-CM, however, our failure to implement and apply the new code set could adversely impact our business.
+We believe we have fully implemented ICD-10-CM.
+However, our failure to effectively implement and apply the new code set could adversely impact our business.
 In addition, if physicians fail to provide appropriate codes for desired tests, we may not be reimbursed for tests we perform.

-Billing for our tests is complex and we must dedicate substantial time and resources to the billing process to be paid for our tests; long payment cycles of Medicare, Medicaid, and/or other third-party payers, or other payment delays, could hurt our cash flows and increase our need for working capital.
+Billing for our tests is complex and we must dedicate substantial time and resources to the billing process to be paid for our tests; long payment cycles of Medicare, Medicaid, and/or other third-party payors, or other payment delays, could hurt our cash flows and increase our need for working capital.

 Billing for clinical laboratory testing services is complex, time-consuming, and expensive.
-Depending on the billing arrangement and applicable law, we will bill various payers, including Medicare, Medicaid, private insurance companies, and patients, all of which have different billing requirements.
-To the extent laws or contracts require us to bill patient co-payments or co-insurance, we must also comply with these requirements.
-We may also face increased risks in our collection efforts, including potential write-offs of doubtful accounts, long collection cycles, and failure by third parties to properly process payment of claims in a timely manner which could adversely affect our business, results of operations, and financial condition.
+Depending on the billing arrangement and applicable law, we will bill various payors, including Medicare, Medicaid, and commercial payors, all of which have different billing requirements.
+As required by law or contract, we routinely bill patients for co-payments, co-insurance, and deductible amounts owed.
+We may also face increased risks in our collection efforts, including potential write-offs of doubtful accounts, long collection cycles, and failure by third parties to properly process payment of claims in a timely manner that could adversely affect our business, results of operations, and financial condition.
 Several factors make the billing practice complex, including:

-- compliance with complex federal and state regulations related to Medicare billing; - disputes among payers as to which party is responsible for payment; resistance by patients to cover any substantial amount of the payment; - differences in coverage among payers and effect of patient co-payments or co-insurance; - differences in information and billing requirements among payers; - · incorrect or missing billing information; and - the resources required to manage the billing and claims appeals process.
+- compliance with complex federal and state regulations related to Medicare billing; - disputes among payors as to which party is responsible for payment; resistance by patients to cover any substantial amount of the payment; - differences in coverage among payors and effect of patient co-payments, co-insurance, or deductibles; - · differences in information and billing requirements among payors;

+- incorrect or missing billing information; and - the resources required to manage the billing and claims appeals process.

 Additionally, our billing activities require us to implement compliance procedures and oversight, train and monitor our employees, challenge coverage and payment denials, assist patients in appealing claims, and undertake internal audits to evaluate compliance with applicable laws and regulations as well as internal compliance policies and procedures.
-Payers also conduct external audits to evaluate payments, which add further complexity to the billing process.
+Payors also conduct external audits to evaluate payments, which adds further complexity to the billing process.